Mouse Hunt: Plot

-Their situation becomes further complicated when Ernie borrows against the mansion's mortgage to buy a bathtub and the bank threatens to evict them in two days, unless they reimburse the money.
+Their situation becomes further complicated when Ernie borrows against the house to pay for renovations and the bank threatens to evict them in two days, unless they resume mortgage payments.
 After the factory workers go on strike upon learning they cannot be paid when Lars attempts to run operations on his own, Ernie goes behind his back to secretly meet the Zeppco representatives over their buyout offer upon finding the business card they left.
 The meeting fails to happen after he is hit by a bus while flirting with some women but is surprised when Lars reveals April will provide the cash, having learnt of the brothers' recent discovery.
-After more failed attempts to kill the mouse, the brothers overhear a voicemail message from Zeppco, leading them to argue against each other.
-Their argument unwittingly leads to the mouse being stunned by an orange, whereupon the brothers decide to mail him in a box to Cuba to be rid of it.
+After more failed attempts to kill the mouse, including adopting a vicious cat named Catzilla and hiring an exterminator named Caesar, the brothers overhear a voicemail message from Zeppco withdrawing their offer, leading them to argue against each other.
+Their argument unwittingly leads to Lars throwing an orange at Ernie but instead hitting the mouse.
+Unable to finish it off, the brothers decide to mail him in a box to Cuba to be rid of it.

 Ernie and Lars reconcile, and finish renovating the house for auction.
 However, on the night it is to begin, Lars discovers the box had been mailed back due to insufficient postage and realizes that the mouse is back in the house.
 As the auction gets underway, the brothers attempt to flush the mouse out with a garden hose but fail miserably when their actions cause the house to be flooded, washing everyone outside, before the mansion collapses.
 April leaves with a wealthy bidder, and the brothers, having lost everything again, spend the night in the factory.
 The mouse, surviving the collapse, follows them, whereupon it takes pity on their situation and uses the factory machinery to convert a block of cheese into a ball of string cheese.
-Inspired, the brothers end their war with the mouse, renovating the factory to produce string cheese, and finding new joy in their lives.
+Inspired, the brothers end their war with the mouse, renovating the factory to produce string cheese, with Lars managing the business and Ernie managing the products.
+As a token of gratitude, they hire the little mouse to be their official taste tester and spokesperson.